deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 image: ../assets/logos/webxdc-centered.png
 ---

-Are you interested in enshittification-resistant application developments?
+Are you interested in enshittification-resistant application development?
 After almost two years of collaboration with the wonderful [Iroh team](https://iroh.computer), and years of discussions with numerous experts in the decentralization space,